Akremiy/CNN/README.md

-Here's the updated README with the correct file name:

 # CNN for CIFAR-10 Classification

 This project implements a Convolutional Neural Network (CNN) using PyTorch to classify images from the CIFAR-10 dataset.
 The CNN is trained to recognize 10 different classes of objects, including planes, cars, birds, and more.